kaizen3031593/bitcoin-tracker/README.md

 ### CI/CD

 A major goal of mine during this project is to use strong programming principles.
 To that end, I spent a ton of time setting up CI/CD pipelines using [Buddy](https://app.buddy.works/).
 One pipeline governs the AWS architecture cdk app while the other pipeline is for the react app.

+### Testing

+Strong programming principles includes rigorous testing.
+I am trying to provide exhaustive tests for every React component I write.
+I use **jest** and am looking into additional tools like **Enzyme** to help out here.

 **React Pipeline**